chicken pot pie

 Instructions

-Preparation Steps
+Crust Preparation

-• In a large saucepan, melt butter over medium heat.
-Whisk in flour and cook for 1 minute, stirring constantly.
+• Stir in the flour and cook for 1 minute, stirring constantly.

-• Gradually whisk in chicken broth and milk until smooth.
+• Gradually whisk in the chicken broth and milk or cream until smooth.
+Bring to a simmer and cook, stirring, until the sauce thickens.

-• Let stand for 10 minutes before serving.
+• Let the pot pie cool for at least 10-15 minutes before serving.

 Notes